brooklynrail/brooklynrail-platform/content/events/2022/06/i-dreamt-the-landscape-was-looking-at-me-jessica-mitrani.md

 ---
 title: "I Dreamt the Landscape Was Looking at Me: Jessica Mitrani"
-deck: "Featuring Jessica Mitrani and Rail Host. "
+deck: Featuring Jessica Mitrani and Rail Host
 summary: Artist Jessica Mitrani joins Rail host for a conversation.
 We conclude with a poetry reading by Anthony Madrid.
 people: